whatisnuclear/website/_safetyminutes/soviet-sub-k-27-core-melt.md

 In 1968 it was 5 hours out from the Kola Peninsula, preparing for a 70-day round-the-world-without-resurfacing mission and was sent into a naval exercise.
-A steam generator leak causes all the impurities and oxides into the core, which reduced heat removal dramatically by blockages of coolant channels.
-Negative temperature feedback caused the core power to fall to 7% nominal based on this condition.
+A steam generator leak caused all the impurities and oxides to enter into the core, which reduced heat removal dramatically by blockages of coolant channels.
+Negative temperature feedback caused the core power to drop to 7% of nominal capacity.

 The operational procedures did not include instructions to the operator in this condition.
 The naval commander directed that the power be restored to a higher